-- (1) An authorised official may issue a written notice to any person contravening the provisions of this by-law. - (2) A notice in terms of subsection (1) must: - (a) provide details of the provision of the by-law that has not been complied with; - (b) provide the owner, occupier, or other party a reasonable opportunity to make representations within a specified period; - specify the steps that the owner, occupier or other person must take to rectify or remedy the failure; - (d) specify the period within which the owner, occupier or other person must take these steps to rectify the failure; and - (e) indicate that the municipality may- - (i) if the notice is not complied with, undertake or allow the work that is necessary to rectify the failure to be undertaken and recover from the owner, occupier or other person the actual cost of such work; and - (ii) take any other action it deems necessary to ensure compliance.
+- (1) An authorised official may issue a written notice to any person contravening the provisions of this by-law. - (2) A notice in terms of subsection (1) must - (a) provide details of the provision of the by-law that has not been complied with;

-- (3) If an owner or occupier or any other person fails to comply with a written notice in terms of this bylaw, the municipality may take such action as is necessary to ensure compliance, including- - (a) undertaking the actions or work necessary and recovering the cost of such actions or work from the owner, occupier or other person; or - (b) instituting legal proceedings against the owner, occupier, or other person in terms of the Criminal Procedures Act, 1977 (Act 51 of 1977); - (4) In the event of an emergency the municipality may without prior notice undertake the work contemplated in subsection (3) and recover such costs from the owner, occupier or other person. - (5) The actual costs recoverable by the municipality in terms of subsections (3) and (4) shall be the full costs associated with such work. - (6) In the case where compliance with a notice is required within a specified number of working days, such period shall be deemed to commence on the date of issue of such notice. - (7) A notice or document issued in terms of subsection (2) is valid until one of the following events occurs: - (a) it is carried out; - (b) it is cancelled by the authorised official who issued it or, in that person's absence, by a person with similar authority; - (c) the purpose for which it was issued, has lapsed.
+- (b) provide the owner, occupier, or other party a reasonable opportunity to respond to the allegations in the notice within a specified period; - (c) specify the steps that the owner, occupier or other person must take to rectify or remedy the failure; - (d) specify the period within which the owner, occupier or other person must take steps to rectify the failure; and - (e) indicate that the municipality may- - (i) if the notice is not complied with, undertake or allow the work that is necessary to rectify the failure to be undertaken and recover from the owner, occupier or other person the actual cost of such work; and - (ii) take any other action it deems necessary to ensure compliance. - (3) If an owner or occupier or any other person fails to comply with a written notice in terms of this bylaw, the municipality may take such action as is necessary to ensure compliance, including- - (a) undertaking the actions or work necessary by itself or by a contractor and recovering the cost of such actions or work from the owner, occupier or other person; or - (b) instituting legal proceedings against the owner, occupier, or other person in terms of the Criminal Procedures Act, 1977 (Act 51 of 1977); - (4) In the event of an emergency the municipality may without prior notice undertake the work contemplated in subsection (3) and recover such costs from the owner, occupier or other person. - (5) The actual costs recoverable by the municipality in terms of subsections (3) and (4) shall be the full costs associated with such work. - (6) In the case where compliance with a notice is required within a specified number of working days, such period shall be deemed to commence on the date stated in such notice. - (7) A notice or document issued in terms of subsection (2) is valid until one of the following events occurs: - (a) it is carried out; - (b) it is cancelled by the authorised official or his or her delegatee; or - (c) the purpose for which it was issued, has lapsed.